UkoeHB/bevy_kot/bevy_kot_ecs/README.md

 A reactor will run in the first `apply_deferred` after its reaction trigger is detected.
 If a reactor triggers other reactors, they will run immediately after the initial reactor (until the entire tree of reactions terminates).
 Recursive reactions are currently not supported.

-### Reaction Triggers
+### Registering Reactors

-Reactors are registered using 'reaction triggers':
+Reactors are registered with `ReactCommands`.
+You must specify a 'reaction trigger':
 ```rust
 fn setup(mut rcommands: ReactCommands)
 {